Dr Jacqueline Yallop

 Contact Details

 Jacqueline Yallop is an award-winning author of fiction and creative non-fiction, described as a ‘writer of rare fine judgement and delicacy’.
-Her latest book, Into the Dark, is out in November 2023 (London: Icon Books): it looks at darkness in all its forms, in science, literature, art, philosophy and history.
+Her latest book, Into the Dark, was published in November 2023 (London: Icon Books): it looks at darkness in all its forms, in science, literature, art, philosophy and history.
 Her novel, Obedience (London: Atlantic) was nominated for the Man Booker Prize.
 Big Pig Little Pig (London: Figtree) a memoir, was Radio 4 Book of the Week.
 Her work has been translated into several languages.

 As Director of the Centre for Creativity and Wellbeing, Jacqueline brings together people from many disciplines working in Wales to improve opportunities to wellbeing through creative practice.
 She is currently working with The Fathom Trust on a making and writing project with carers and NHS staff.